-Affirmation is one of the most indispensable of the human needs.
+Affirmation is one of the most indispensable of human needs.
 Without at least some degree of validation and appreciation, it is barely possible to survive, let alone thrive.
 If we do not feel this sense of validation, we spend our time seeking it out from others, whether we admit it or not.
 A lot of human behavior is perplexing until it’s seen as an attempt of self-affirmation and self-worth.
+Judgment can also be an attempt at affirmation, but we need to understand how it gets in the way of our happiness.

 How the need for affirmation turns to judgment